 The MWS and LAS raw signals are synchronously digitized inside the RPG-MWSC-160 receiver.
 The digital raw data is then transferred to the H-PC via a fibre cable connection (Figure 29, Figure 30).
-The fibre optical cable is connecting the MWS receiver with a fibre-to-LAN converter.
-The Ethernet cable can either be plugged into a local network or it can directly connect to the H-PC (peer-to-peer configuration) (section 4.2.1).
+The fibre optical cable connects the MWS receiver with a fibre-to-LAN converter.
+The Ethernet cable can either be plugged into a local network or it can directly connect to the H-PC (peer-to-peer configuration) (section 4.2.1 Interfacing via Ethernet).